codefresh-io/docs.codefresh.io/_docs/pipelines/examples/build-and-push-to-docker-registry.md

   - /docs/build-and-push-to-docker-registry/
 toc: true
 ---
 Codefresh enables you to integrate with several Docker container registries.
-You can add new Docker registry on the **Integration page**.
-Go to [Docker Registry]({{ site.baseurl }}/docs/pipelines/examples/build-and-push-to-docker-registry/) to learn more about how to configure it.
+You can add new Docker registries on the **Integration page**.
+See [External Docker Registries]({{ site.baseurl }}/docs/docker-registries/external-docker-registries/) to learn more about their configuration.

 {{site.data.callout.callout_info}}
 Fork this example to try it.  [https://github.com/codefreshdemo/demochat](https://github.com/codefreshdemo/demochat){:target="_blank"}